-Currently, Bryan serves on the ACS Committee on Committees, as a member of the International Steering Committee of the International Chemistry Olympiad, and as a member of the Organizing Committee for PacifiChem 2015.
+Currently, Bryan serves on the ACS Committee on Committees (ConC), as the Chair of ConC's Leadership Development Subcommittee, and as a member of the Organizing Committee for PacifiChem 2015.
 Most recently, he was one of the candidates on the election ballot for ACS President-Elect for 2014.

 Ray Garant is assistant director for public policy at the American Chemical Society Office of Public Affairs.
 His responsibilities include oversight of the ACS Science & the Congress Project, a program of congressional staff briefings to improve decision maker’s understanding of the relationship between science and public policy, and development of the Society’s public policy positions and messages.
 Ray was a congressional science fellow in 1993 and a senior legislative assistant in 1994 to former Representative Phil Sharp (D-IN).
 He followed environmental, judicial, and health-care issues.